 John Doyle is an experienced teacher with eight years of classroom instruction at public high schools in New Jersey and Massachusetts.
 In addition, John has taught classes in the Department of Marine Sciences and the Department of Ecology and Evolutionary Biology at the University of Connecticut as well as the Department of Physics and Earth Sciences at Framingham State University.
-He is passionate about designing curricula that fosters experiential learning, encourages a sense of curiosity, and teaches students to use science to effectively communicate and solve problems.
+He is passionate about designing curricula that foster experiential learning, encourage a sense of curiosity, and teach students to use science to effectively communicate and solve problems.

-Elizabeth Brannon recently completed her Ph.D. in Biology and
+Elizabeth Wing recently completed her Ph.D. in Biology and

 Environmental Science at the University of Rhode Island.
 She also holds a B.S. in Marine Science with

 a minor in Environmental Science from Coastal Carolina University.
 During her Ph.D., Elizabeth used molecular